 Modification programs recognize: loss of employment or significant income reduction, medical illness or injury, divorce or legal separation with documented income impact, death of a borrower or co-borrower, rate adjustment increasing loan payments, natural disaster, and business failure for self-employed borrowers.
 Framing your situation to map clearly to a recognized category matters.

-Do Not Write This Letter Without Professional Guidance
+Do Not Write This Letter Without Expert Guidance

 The hardship letter must satisfy specific program criteria most homeowners are not aware of.
 A professional who writes these letters regularly knows exactly what the reviewer needs to see.